 - Know what to focus on daily.
 Get a weekly date planner and record all assignments, social and personal information.
 Why keep that stuff in your head when you can write it all down and make room up there for studying those tough subjects?

 - Get that overwhelming amount of work under control.
 Break larger tasks into smaller chunks, and give some time everyday to those smaller tasks.

 These tips should help you begin managing your time effectively.
-Stop by the Alumni Memorial Union, Room 407, or call (414) 288-4252 to make an appointment with a professional staff member who can help you with time management.
+Stop by the Coughlin Hall, Room 125 or call (414) 288-4252 to make an appointment with a professional staff member who can help you with time management.